 RCMI CMB Pamphlet - Full List of Services Offered with general pricing (PDF).

 To request services please follow the iLab Solution link below.

 If you want instructions on how to set up an iLab account and submit a request click here.

 Important Information for Core Users:

-We hope the RCMI Cell and Molecular Biology Core is serving your research needs.
+We hope the RCMI Cell, Molecular and Bioinformatics Core (CMB Core) is serving your research needs.
 As you are writing manuscripts, preparing presentations, and drafting grant applications that have resulted from core usage, please keep in mind the importance of citing the RCMI grant and following the NIH Public Access Policy.
 In order for a publication or presentation to be counted as productivity towards the RCMI Grant, it must be cited with the grant number and a publication must be deposited into PubMed Central.